Washington’s hybrid and electric car owners find a $75 fee in their new car-tab bills

 The bill encourages electric-car ownership for middle-income households by eliminating sales tax for new plug-in cars worth $45,000 or less, and used plug-in cars worth $30,000 or less.
 And it funds pilot projects including transit electrification, electric cars in low-income neighborhoods and hydrogen fueling.

-But it also could add financial strain to thousands of cab and ride-hailing drivers, in a state that already has the most regressive tax structure.
+But it also could add financial strain to thousands of cab and ride-hailing drivers, in a state that already has the most regressive tax structure in the country.

-“That will affect my income, it will have to come from my livelihood,” said Gurpreet Singh, polishing his Prius on the third floor of the Seattle-Tacoma International Airport garage, where arriving travelers meet taxis and app-based ride-hailing cars, most of them hybrids.
+“That will affect my income, it will have to come from my livelihood,” said Gurpreet Singh, polishing his Prius on the third floor of the Seattle-Tacoma International Airport garage, where travelers meet taxis and app-based ride-hailing cars, most of them hybrids.

-Singh said he earns a net income around $150 per workday, so the fee consumes a half-day’s earnings.
+Singh said he earns a net income of around $150 per workday, so the fee consumes a half-day’s earnings.
 As an “old fashioned taxi driver,” Singh said he sees government siding with billionaires, Uber and Lyft, so he opposes the fee.

-There were 42,542 plug-in electric cars at the start of 2019, according to DOL, nearing a state goal of 50,000 by 2020.
+There were 42,542 plug-in electric cars driving around Washington at the start of 2019, according to DOL, nearing a state goal of 50,000 by 2020.
 A legislative staff chart estimated that the vehicle fees would reap $9.9 million a year from roughly 130,000 registered hybrids.

 Fey’s original bill didn’t impose fees on hybrid cars.
 They were added by the Senate later through legislative compromises, he said.
-Some supporters sought the fee on hybrids to afford more electric-car projects — instead of raiding funds for transit facilities and traffic safety upgrades, Fey said.
+Some supporters sought the fee on hybrids to fund more electric-car projects — instead of raiding funds for transit facilities and traffic safety upgrades, Fey said.

 Amendments by state Sen. Rebecca Saldaña, D-Seattle, added hybrid owners to those paying the $75.
 In a Senate Transportation Committee hearing this year, Saldaña said she hopes to afford a used electric car, and that middle and lower-income people won’t feel comfortable buying them until charging stations are more available.